zyro/hyde-x/README.md

     # Check the static/css/highlight directory for options.
     highlight = "sunburst"

-    # Optional additional custom CSS file URL, will override other styles
+    # Optional additional custom CSS file URL, will override other styles.
     customCSS = ""

     # Displays under the author name in the sidebar, keep it short.